 The Finance Bill

-The Finance Bill sets out the revenue raising measures for the national and the county governments, together with a policy statement expounding on those measures.
-The revenue raising measures includes taxes and property rates.
+The Finance Bill sets out the revenue-raising measures for the national and the county governments, together with a policy statement expounding on those measures.
+The revenue-raising measures include taxes and property rates.

 The Audit Reports by the Auditor General